AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: pygobject

-GPS is based on the Gtk+ graphical toolkit, which is available under many platforms and for many programming languages.
+GNAT Studio is based on the Gtk+ graphical toolkit, which is available under many platforms and for many programming languages.

-In particular, GPS comes with pygobject, a Python binding to Gtk+.
-Using pygobject, you can create your own dialogs and graphical windows using the Python capabilities provided by GPS.
+In particular, GNAT Studio comes with pygobject, a Python binding to Gtk+.
+Using pygobject, you can create your own dialogs and graphical windows using the Python capabilities provided by GNAT Studio.

-See the :menuselection:`Help --> GPS --> Python Extensions` menu, specifically the documentation for :class:`GPS.MDI`, for a sample of code on how to create your own graphical interfaces and integrate them with GPS.
+See the :menuselection:`Help --> GNAT Studio --> Python Extensions` menu, specifically the documentation for :class:`GPS.MDI`, for a sample of code on how to create your own graphical interfaces and integrate them with GNAT Studio.

 .. _Hooks: